rbeyer/hiproc/README.rst

 Naming
 ------

-The ISIS software has a number of "proc" programs (`mocproc`, `thmproc`, etc.) that are meant to be run to process raw images to higher-level, more usable versions.
-Naming this library `hiproc` is an echo to that, and while there is a `hiproc` program that is available, this library provides a great deal more.
+The ISIS software has a number of processing or "proc" programs (`mocproc`, `thmproc`, etc.) that are meant to be run to process raw images to higher-level, more usable versions.
+Naming this library `hiproc` is an echo to that.
+There is a `hiproc` program that is available after installation that provides a streamlined one-stop-program, but this package provides a great deal more.

 .. _PlanetaryPy: https://github.com/planetarypy